What do semiconductors, building materials, aluminum, and plastics have in common?

 - Customer service — Handling shipment status inquiries alone can be a busy job.
 With the help of RPA, you can keep your customers in the know thanks to up-to-date delivery statuses and automated troubleshooting.
 Regarding returns and after-sales services, many tasks that don’t require human intervention (such as ticket processing, data entry, or claim verification) can be relayed to bots, too.

-This list is by no means complete, but RPA is not just about making single processes more effective; it’s also about bigger-scale business impact.
+This list is incomplete, but RPA is not just about making single processes more effective but also about bigger-scale business impact.
 So let’s see why.

 RPA & supply chain — what are the benefits?

-The word ”chain” in logistics and SCM is used for a simple reason — its many processes resemble connected and interdependent links.
+The word ”chain” in logistics and SCM is used simply because its many processes resemble connected and interdependent links.
 That means that SCM thrives on economies of scale and that even small efficiency improvements can lead to massive increases in output across the board.
-So let’s zoom out for a while and look at how optimizing individual SCM-related tasks can affect your business.
+So let’s zoom out and look at how optimizing individual SCM-related tasks can affect your business.

 Efficiency is the backbone of all business.
-That’s particularly true in logistics, where even a small improvement can have a ripple effect on all subsequent processes.
+That’s particularly true in logistics, where even a small improvement can ripple effect on all subsequent processes.

 We’ve already come up with an extensive list of labor-intensive SCM tasks.
 Meanwhile, studies show that RPA systems can help reduce effortful jobs by 80%.
 Can you see the connection?

-Whether it’s load capturing, stock monitoring, reporting, or handling customer support, RPA can make the process faster, saving you hundreds of hours on end.
+Whether it’s load capturing, stock monitoring, reporting, or handling customer support, RPA can make the process faster, saving you hundreds of hours.

 Higher productivity translates directly into lower operational costs.
-Although RPA implementation involves an investment, it usually brings a full ROI within months if done right.
+Although RPA implementation involves an investment, it usually brings a full ROI within months.
 After that, savings kick off since tasks are handled faster, current staff can be relegated to other duties, and you don’t need to make new hires.

 The smooth functioning of a supply chain relies on data stored and moved between multiple systems: TMS, WMS, ERP, and CRM, not to mention spreadsheets and paper documents.
 If records from all these sources are processed manually, you have a recipe for errors.
 And in logistics, one mistake usually affects all other processes down the line, leading to delays and losses.

 This is where RPA comes to the rescue.
 You can easily integrate automation software into your existing systems to handle tedious work centered around endless entering, copying, and pasting.
-With properly set rules, bots will make virtually no mistakes and free up your staff so they can focus on more meaningful tasks…
+With properly set rules, bots will make virtually no mistakes and free up your staff to focus on more meaningful tasks…

 … which will also positively affect their morale and job satisfaction.
 Skilled and experienced employees are the most valuable asset of any business.
 Why waste their time on tiresome chores rather than let them work where they can put their talents to the best use?